-You may want instead to drive across the mountains from Rome to Pescara, itself a beautiful trip.
-Then drive south along the scenic Adriatic coast of Italy to Puglia for another 1½ hours.
+Instead, you may want to drive across the mountains from Rome to Pescara, a beautiful trip.
+Then go south along the scenic Adriatic coast of Italy to Puglia for another 1½ hours.
 Simply follow the interactive map of Puglia above.

-A road trip in Puglia is a wonderful drive.
+A road trip in Puglia is a beautiful drive.
 And you’ll likely be the first among your friends to take it.

 If You Go: